ligato/docs/docs/plugins/infra-plugins.md

 ### Multiplexer

 The [multiplexer][kafka-mux] instance provides access to Kafka brokers through connections.
-You can implement a connection supporting two messages type: `[ ]byte`, or `proto.Message`.
+You can implement a connection supporting two messages type: `byte`, or `proto.Message`.

 Both can create SyncPublishers and AsyncPublishers that implement the `BytesPublisher` or `ProtoPubliser` interfaces.
-The connections provide an API for consuming messages implementing the `BytesMessage` interface, or `ProtoMessage` interface respectively.
+The connections provide an API for consuming messages implementing the `BytesMessage` interface, or `ProtoMessage` interface.
+<br></br>

 ```